 2. Type B System – Where the structure itself is considered to be integrally waterproof and a barrier is required for vulnerable construction joints or

-3. Type C System – An internal cavity drain system (drained cavity) which receives, depressurizes and then discharges water ingress.
+3. Type C System – An internal cavity drain system (drained cavity) which receives, depressurises and then discharges water ingress.

-At Newton Waterproofing we always recommend that a Type C System is installed where a completely dry environment is required to manage ingress water, it is widely accepted to be the most fail safe basement waterproofing solution.
+At Newton Waterproofing we always recommend that a Type C System is installed where a completely dry environment is required to manage ingressing water, it is widely accepted to be the most failsafe basement waterproofing solution.
 Often Type C will be used in conjunction with Type A or B to provide a combination waterproofing system for maximum protection.